bravoo84/NetBankingSystem/README.md

 **Implementation**: [This](https://docs.google.com/document/d/1N2HoZpFJjwLFG1GDQKb-hVswMM-KdguSPz5yKVRMY0E/edit?usp=sharing) is an in-progress document like an SRS but has no particular structure defined as of now.
 This will change in later revisions.

+**Collaborate** (Authorization needed)
+1. Open Eclipse-J2EE
+2. Select File -> Import
+3. Select Project from github
+4. Add our project link in URI and fill up your github details.

 ## Creators
 [Monil Soni](https://github.com/monilSoni)
 [Bhavik Mehta](https://github.com/bravoo84)